Reviews You Can Rely On

 You can't put a price on a great night's sleep, and staying warm and comfortable in the backcountry is not just an important safety precaution; it also helps set you up for maximum enjoyment when outdoors.
 Choosing a sleeping bag that balances warmth with weight is key for backpacking.

-We've been testing backpacking sleeping bags since 2011, having now purchased and rigorously tested upwards of 100 of the top models available.
+We've been hitting the trails with these sleeping bags since 2011, having now purchased and rigorously tested upwards of 100 of the top models available.
 Each bag has undergone rigorous hands-on testing in the lab and backcountry, from snowy peaks in the Sierra Nevada to Death Valley's sweltering desert.
 Our experts considered every aspect of sleeping bag performance, including warmth, weight, and comfort.
 You care about your gear choices; we've done the legwork to make selecting a great sleeping bag easy.

 Our favorite overall backpacking sleeping bag is the Western Mountaineering MegaLite.
 This USA-made bag is toasty, comfortable, and one of the lightest-weight bags in our lineup.
 If you're looking for something a bit more budget-friendly, the Mountain Hardwear Bishop Pass 15 weighs a few more ounces, but it's still under 2.5 pounds and offers superior warmth.

-Editor's Note: We updated our backpacking sleeping bag review on May 14, 2025, to include a new product from REI and our findings on the Endless Promise version of the NEMO Disco 15.
+Editor's Note: We updated our backpacking sleeping bag review on October 31st, 2025, to test and showcase our findings of the Sea to Summit Spark Down 15 sleeping bag.

 Top 17 Backpacking Sleeping Bags